-highly competitive environment, such In company's market share is constantly at risk and must be Competitors who are able carefully safequarded. discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its future bids and selectively undercutting its prices.
-Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.
+highly competitive environment, In such a given company's market share is constantly at risk and must be Competitors who are able carefully safequarded. discern, either directly or indirectly, a given company's costs or profit margin are in a position to capture a portion of that company's market share by anticipating its and selectively undercutting its prices. future bids Similarly, such knowledge permits the company's customers, who may be paying different prices for similar services, to bargain for more favorable terms from the company and among its competitors.